hth313/OS4/doc/reference.rst

 .. index:: HP-IL mass storage; testing for

 Check for the mass storage HP-IL drive.
-This tests both that we have an HP-IL module as some mass storage device connected to the loop.
+This tests both that we have an HP-IL module as well as some mass storage device connected to the HP-IL loop.

 **Entry point:** ``4F68``